 Sources: Our leads primarily come from the following sources: Christian Connector, NACCAP Magazine, SLAM, referrals, The Academy for GOD, Niche, our website, social media, etc.

-Christian Connector - This is how we find the bulk of students that are interested in attending a Bible and Missions college like ours.
+Christian Connector - This is how we find many students that are interested in attending a Bible and Missions college like ours.
 It is a website where Christian students can sign up to receive information from Christian colleges.
 We end up with their information and then contact them.

 Niche - A platform where students can learn more about schools throughout the country.
 Students we receive from here have expressed direct interest in The Institute, and are often moderately familiarized with our school and programs.